microsoft/azure-app-service-plugin/README.md

 ### Deploy to Web App through File Upload

-You can deploy your project to Azure Web App by uploading your build artifacts (for example, `.war` file in Java) using Git or FTP.
+You can deploy your project to Azure Web App by uploading your build artifacts (for example, `.war` file in Java).
+For Java apps, [WAR deploy](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-zip#deploy-war-file) will be used.
+For other languages, Git will be used.

 1. Create a new freestyle project in Jenkins, add necessary build steps to build your code.
 2. Add a post-build action 'Publish an Azure Web App'.